chimanaco/react-freecell-test/README.md

 - Auto move from cascade columns to foundation when you have proper sequence to move them to complete a game
 - Add some animation with cards on start / end screen
 - Multiple cards move when you have cards in proper sequence and enough room in the free cells
-- Add animation when you clear the game
+- Add animation when you complete the game
 - Responsive if needed
-- favicon
+- favicon if needed
 - Write test

 ## Card images are from: